 How RIAs Differ from Brokers:

-For investment management, MFI follows these Six Principles and Practices:
+Six Principles and Practices:

 3. Discipline – to consistently adhere to and fully embrace the current investment plan, regardless of market conditions.
-We will take action based on a set plan as opposed to a reaction to market movement or news.
+We will take action based on a set plan as opposed to a reaction to market movements or news.

 1. Asset allocation – establishes a stock to bond/cash ratio that is appropriate for the investor’s circumstances and helps reduce the likelihood of panic selling at a market low and/or euphoric buying at market highs.

-2. Diversification – spreads risk among numerous asset classes so that a single category or security’s decline will not, in a significant way, adversely affect the performance of the portfolio.
+2. Diversification – spreads risk among numerous asset classes so that a single category or security’s decline will not, in a significant way, adversely affect the long-term performance of the portfolio.

 3. Rebalancing – takes advantage of market volatility by selling categories that have outperformed others (selling high) and uses those proceeds to purchase categories that have underperformed (buying low).

-Click here for MFI Newsletters: ====>>> MFI Newsletter Link
+Follow this link for archives of MFI Newsletters: ==>>> MFI Newsletter Link